matthew-puku/snackfu/README.md

 ## 5. Identify and describe the software to be used in your App.

-* Ruby
-** A powerful interpreted language.
+* Ruby, a powerful interpreted language.
 Can be very powerful, expressive, and readable, but its lack of constraints also makes it easy to write bugs.
 Because it's an interpreted language, it is slow and not well suited to computationally intense applications like video rendering.
 For low-intensity webapps like SnackFu, it is ideal.
-* Ruby on Rails
-** A web development framework.
+* Ruby on Rails, a web development framework.
 Allows for speedy building of web applications using MVC paradigm.
-** Requires very little configuration relative to other web frameworks
+It requires very little configuration relative to other web frameworks
-* Postgres
-** An open-source SQL implementation.
+* Postgres, an open-source SQL implementation.
 For more detail, see questions 6 and 7.
-* HTML & CSS
-** HTML is a simple markup language used to structure web documents.
-CSS instructs web browsers on how to render the HTML.
+* HTML, a simple markup language used to structure web documents.
-* Javascript
+* CSS, which instructs web browsers how to render the HTML.
-** A trainwreck of an interpreted language.
+* Javascript, a trainwreck of an interpreted language.
 Its one advantage over Ruby, Python, or any other sane programming language is that it runs natively in web browsers.
 Its use in this app is limited to Bootstrap (which abstracts away all actual javascript programming) and Stripe (which provides a small script to copy and paste into webpages where it's required).
-* Bootstrap
-** The original way to get beautiful, responsive web layouts to display consistently without destroying developer sanity.
+* Bootstrap, the original way to get beautiful, responsive web layouts to display consistently without destroying developer sanity.
 It is used in this app because native CSS implementations are not quite up to scratch on all modern browsers.
 Additionally, our main front-end programmer was familiar with its use.
-* Imagemagick, and its tie-in gem image_processing
-** Image processing software, used in SnackFu to resize images.
-The image_processing gem is used to relay commands to Imagemagick, which is a seperate program which must be installed locally.
+* Imagemagick (and its tie-in gem image_processing), image processing software, used in SnackFu to resize images.
+The image_processing gem is used to relay commands to Imagemagick, which is a seperate program that must be installed locally.
 Heroku has it installed by default.
-* Rspec
-** Used to test the Ruby application via automated testing.
+* Rspec, used to test the Ruby application via automated testing.
 It is the most frequently used testing library for Ruby in production applications.
 Automated testing prevents regression and speeds up development and leads to writing better code.
-* Devise
-** A popular third party authentication framework that handles all the controllers, models, and views that relate to authentication.
+* Devise, a popular third party authentication framework that handles all the controllers, models, and views that relate to authentication.
 The gem comes with many different modules that allow for customization.
 The final product of adding the Devise gem, allows the rails application to create a login and signup form.
-* Cloudinary, Font-Awesome & Stripe gems
-** Interface with Cloudinary, font-awesome and Stripe, which are third party services described in more detail in question 10.
+* Cloudinary, Font-Awesome & Stripe gems, which interface with Cloudinary, font-awesome and Stripe; third party services described in more detail in question 10.
-* dotenv-rails
-** A gem that allows for simple implementation of environment variables for development and testing environments.
+* dotenv-rails, a gem that allows for simple implementation of environment variables for development and testing environments.
 It's important to keep passwords in a file which is not pushed to remote references.
 Dotenv provides simple facility for doing this.

-The Software used in the application are; Ruby on Rails, Heroku, Stripe, Cloudinary.
-For a description of what each gem does please refer to question 10.

 ## 6. Identify the database to be used in your App and provide a justification for your choice.